Riizu/the_pivot/README.md

 #### Users

-Users can browse the items by category.
-Each item has a name, description, image, and price associated with it.
-Users can add any items that are not retired to their cart.
-Users do not need to be signed in to browse items or add them to their cart.
-However, upon checkout, if a user is not signed in they will be asked to create an account or login before being allowed to check out.
-A user cannot add any items, but can choose to change their account to an "artist" account at any point.
-However, once they are signed up as an artist, they cannot change back to a default user.
-Users can also view any of their past orders and the order status.
+Users can browse the spaces by planet.
+Each space has a name, description, image, and price associated with it.
+Users can reserve spaces into their cart.
+Users do not need to be signed in to browse items but do need to be logged in to reserve a space.
+A space must be approved by the platform admin before it is available for reservations.
+Users view any of their past reservations and their listings.

 #### Admins

-Admins can create and edit items.
-This includes managing each item's retired status.
+Admins can create and edit spaces.
+This includes managing each spaces approval status.

 #### Other Features